Cluster recipes¶

 subprocess hop, and yield RunOutcomes as

 they complete.
-The three shipped pools are exactly that pattern, three
+The shipped pools are exactly that pattern, in different